balt-dev/LocksmithHelper/README.md

 ## Usage

-In order to have a key count show up in the level, there needs to be a `Counter` entity somewhere in each room.
+~~In order to have a key count show up in the level, there needs to be a `Counter` entity somewhere in each room. ~~
+> As of 0.2, `Counter`s are automatically added to rooms with any `Key`s.

 `Door` locks are specified in a comma-separated mapping of colors to complex values, optionally with a rectangle area where they are drawn.